andrewseaman35/py-value-validator/README.md

 ## Installation

-Add the source as a submodule to your project
+Add the source as a submodule to your project.
 ```
 $ git submodule add https://github.com/andrewseaman35/py-value-validator.git
+$ git submodule update --init --recursive
 ```

 ## Usage